NPone29/MA-24_NaTh/README.md

 # Othello MA-24 project

-Welcome to our project about creating a Othello game from the start.
-This project is an exam.
-We hope you will like our game.
+Welcome to our Othello game project!
+This project was developed from scratch as part of our exam assignment.
+This project is under development.

 ## Authors

 - [@pj43svh](https://github.com/pj43svh)